hllorens/otip/README.md

 5) Obtain models:

-- Option A (easy): Copying the models from http://cognitionis.com/TIPSem.zip.
+- Option A (easy): Copying the models from http://cognitionis.com/TIPSem.zip or https://www.dropbox.com/s/wf6pfw3ud9jclag/TIPSem.zip?dl=0.
 They are located in the folders "program-data/CRF++" and "program-data/SVM".
     -- copy the "models/" folder into your "target/program-data/CRF++/models/"

 - Option B (difficult): Training your own models using a TimeML annotated corpus e.g., TimeBank or the TempEval-3 trainset.